 Between 1995 and 2015 he shifted his interest to graphic design, which he was able to develop in collaboration with internationally acclaimed architecture firms such as Rem Koolhaas´ OMA, MVRDV and various incarnations of Claus en KAAN architecten.
 During this period he developed his interest in grids, numerical sequences and size aspect ratios as well as construction of visual ‘machines´ and sequencers (kinetic logos).

 From 2015 Ouwerkerk started to re-emerge into the artworld, initially focussing on his new development(s) while not rushing to seek new recognition.
 In 2017 he presented all new works at Borneo Architecture Centre in Amsterdam.
 From then on, things have developed in turmoil – eventually leading to a solo exhibition and book presentation at BMB Project Space in Amsterdam in 2022.

-Paul Ouwerkerk (1963) has been involved in visual culture since his graduation from Jan van Eyck Academy in 1988.
 His career involves painting, sculpture, photography, time-based media and graphic design.
-Notably his involvement with visual representation of architectural projects and firms has attracted international critical acclaim.
+His involvement with visual representation of architectural projects and firms has attracted international critical acclaim.

-The insertion of PO’s visual odyssee into the realm of ‘commercial’ commissioned work can be found at graphic-language.eu
+1 The insertion of PO’s visual odyssee into the realm of commissioned design work can be found at graphic-language.eu